-Socialization is particularly important when raising a French Bulldog Pomeranian mix as their people-centric nature can often lead to undesirable overprotective behavior.
-During early socialization, you must introduce your puppy to as many different stimuli as possible, including men, women, children, the elderly, infants, and other animals.
+Socialization is crucial when raising a French Bulldog Pomeranian mix, as their people-centric nature can often lead to undesirable overprotective behavior.
+During early socialization, you must introduce your puppy to as many stimuli as possible, including men, women, children, the elderly, infants, and other animals.

 The French bulldog Pomeranian mix is an affectionate dog, but it can be suspicious of strangers.
 This suspicion is another reason why early socialization is crucial.